Why choose this course

 Practice-based modules enable you to learn from professional translators, use translation technologies, and appreciate the business and industry aspects of the profession.
 You can also gain advanced corpus-compilation and terminology extraction skills.

-As a student, you will benefit from access to SDL Trados Studio, SDL MultiTerm and Sketch Engine, and can also use software like SmartCat, Matecat, Memsource and Lilt.
+As a student, you will benefit from free access to SDL Trados Studio, SDL MultiTerm, Matecat, Smartcat, WinCaps, KantanMT, Dragon Speaking and Sketch Engine software to help you learn about translation technology.
 You will be given opportunities to develop projects with the local community.
 For example, our students have recently collaborated with the University International Office, the Watts Gallery, the Guildford Walking Tours and local language services providers.

 You will gain further insights into the industry from guest speakers at our Centre for Translation Studies seminars, such as: